GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         mags = [5, 6, 7] # Mags used only for trellis and response spectra
         depths = [20, 20, 20] # Depth per magnitude for trellis and response spectra

-        [euclidean_analysis] # Mags/depths for Sammons maps, matrix plots and
-                             # clustering (only need specifying if using these functions)
+        [euclidean_analysis] # Mags/depths used for the Sammons maps, matrix plots and mmin = 5             # clustering (only need specifying if using these functions) mmax = 7
-        mmin = 5
-        mmax = 7
         spacing = 0.1
         depths_for_euclidean = [[5, 20], [6, 20], [7, 20]] # [[mag, depth], [mag, depth], [mag, depth]]